 • Assigning grades

 • Preparing course materials.

 Haas School of Business is committed to creating an inclusive environment, one that is supportive of all individuals, regardless of background.
 We are committed to building an excellent and diverse faculty, staff, and student body, and we welcome applicants whose experiences have prepared them to contribute to this commitment.

 Applicants are considered for positions as needs arise; the existence of this pool does not guarantee that a position is available.

 UC lecturers are academic appointees and are represented by an exclusive bargaining agent, University Council – American Federation of Teachers (UC-AFT).
 This position is represented by the bargaining unit.

 For those who are not US citizens or permanent residents, a legal permit that allows work in the United States (such as a US visa that allows employment) is required by the start date of the position.
 The department is unable to provide a visa/work permit.

-The minimum qualifications to be an applicant is a Bachelor Degree (or equivalent international degree) or enrolled in a Bachelor Degree (or equivalent international degree) program at time of application.
+The minimum qualifications to be an applicant are candidates must have completed a Bachelor Degree or equivalent international degree at time of application.

 Curriculum Vitae - Your most recently updated C.V.